Arnér group - contact and staff

 Ren joined the division in 2012 as a PhD student under Prof. Arne Holmgren’s supervision.
 After his dissertation in 2017, he continued working as a post doc at the division.
 Currently, he is working on a collaborative project about the redox regulation of an epigenetic node in Alzheimer’s disease at Institut de la Vision, Sorbonne University, Paris.
 His research topics also include anti-cancer drug and antibiotics development, redox signaling, oxidative and nitrosative stress.

-Karoline Scholzen, Master student
+Karoline Scholzen, PhD student

 Karoline joined the group in October 2020 to finish her master’s degree.
 As a student in Biochemistry at Heidelberg University in Germany, she has a broad background in molecular cell biology, with a particular interest in oxidative damage within cells.
 Her project focuses on the characterization of redox activity sensing probes.